-Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
-Micro-teaching and other simulated experiences are included.
+Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.Includes opportunities for students to observe and teach a minimum of 20 hours in a secondary classroom.
 Prerequisite: Junior classification.
-Co-requisite: ED 351.
+Corequisite: ED 342, 343.
 (See SP 363).